 Courier Services For Shipping Skis

 The US Postal Service is the cheapest way to ship skis and snowboards.
-This is because it defines an oversized package as over 108” in length, or more than 130” in combined length and girth.
-This means you should be able ship skis via USPS without paying extra.
+This is because it defines an oversized package as over 108” in length or more than 130” in combined length and girth.
+This means you should be able to ship skis via USPS without paying extra.